 Research shows that a combination of medication and therapy helps improve successful treatment rates.
 A person whose first step towards recovery involves going into a treatment program can inquire about which programs offer this option.

-Opioid and Alcohol Addiction Treatment in Texas
+Opioid and Alcohol Addiction Treatment in Dallas, TX

 If you are looking for men-only treatment for drug and alcohol addiction in a beautiful, home-like setting, Casa Colina has the perfect program for you.
 Our picturesque facility in Texas offers a luxury rehab where men can learn to embrace recovery together.
 We treat addictions and co-occurring mental illnesses with a host of treatment options designed to bring out the best in you.
 We help you become the best man possible and keep your family in the loop with updates and family therapy.